dtao/PhilosopherDeveloper/source/posts/self-healing-chain.markdown

 our jobs effectively.
 Hence, organizations are like series circuits: when one bulb burns out, the other bulbs can't produce light.

-A big part of the problem is that we've all been trained to internalize what's *my job* versus *someone else's job* in an overly narrow way.
+A big part of the problem is that we've been trained to internalize a very narrow definition of *my job* versus *someone else's job*.

 This can be a good thing when everything's functioning properly.
-By concentrating on just my job and letting other people worry about theirs, I can stay focused and operate as efficiently as possible.
+By concentrating on just my job and letting other people worry about theirs, I can stay focused and avoid lots of potential distractions.

+You know what else works great when every single piece is working?
+Series circuits.

-But then, a series circuit works great too when none of the bulbs are broken.
-Problems surface when something in our chain breaks, and our narrow focus leads us to say things like "That's not my job."
+Where things go awry is when something in the chain breaks, and our narrow focus leads us to say things like "That's not my job."

 When things break down, saying "That's not my job" is basically saying, "I'm okay with this circuit being broken."
 In an organization full of smart, competent, motivated people who do their jobs well,